 Present a year’s worth of work

 The client needed an application that would summarize Carrefour’s past year in Poland in a unique way.
-It was to be something more durable than paper, as well as handy and easy to access any time.
-One of the key points was that the application’s user interface was to interact with a printed report.
+It had to be something more durable than paper, as well as handy and easy to access anytime.
+One of the key points was the application’s user interface ability to interact with a printed report.

-The challenge was to optimize the media for the application to run smoothly without loss of quality.
-One of the assumptions was that the application was to be downloaded only once and then used without the need for an Internet connection.
+The challenge was to optimize media for the application to run smoothly without loss of quality.
+One of the assumptions was that the application was to be downloaded only once and then used without the need for an internet connection.

 In order to meet the requirements, we designed an augmented reality application containing 20 multimedia materials that would open after scanning relevant pages from the annual report.

 We created an AR app that recognizes 20 individual images and, after scanning done with a smartphone’s camera, displays the corresponding multimedia content.
 The graphic content is scaled appropriately to match the screen size of a given mobile device, both vertically and horizontally.
 We added the application to the App Store and Google Play.

 Having started with the raw models of devices received from the client, we optimized them, reducing the number of polygons they contained, but without compromising the quality of the final product in any way.
 We designed textures for the models and added materials to make them look just like they appear in reality.

 The preparation of the application required our close cooperation with the creative agency that prepared the annual report for the client.
 This was important, as they wanted to make sure that we used the appropriate pages from the report as target images for the app to display the multimedia content.